Guide · behavioral-prep

 Most candidates use "why should we hire you?" to itemize their resume.
 The hiring manager already has your resume.
 They're asking for a thesis.

-Claim 1 — A specific skill that maps to the role (20-25 seconds).
+Claim 1, a specific skill that maps to the role (20-25 seconds).
 Read the JD twice and pick the skill it emphasizes most.
 State that you have it, and back it with one project.
 "You said the team is investing in observability this quarter.
 I built a logging pipeline last summer that cut median debug time from 45 minutes to 8."

 Per the Indeed Career Guide on why-should-we-hire-you, candidates who pair each claim with a specific example score measurably higher than candidates who deliver the claim alone.